-Kelsey, 20, is studying for a degree in Computer Science at Aston University and a part of our Student to Stemette programme.
+Kelsey, 20, is studying for a degree in Computer Science at Aston University and is a part of our Student to Stemette programme.
 These are excerpts from her Tumblr post.
 She was one of five participants selected to attend this year’s Dreamforce in San Francisco from Nov 4 to 11 2017.

 The next thing we did was file into Moscone Centre North for the CEO, Marc Benioff to listen to his keynote ?️.
-It was interesting to hear more about Salesforce and how much he valued his Trailblazers and how inspirational they can be.
+It was interesting to hear more about Salesforce, how much he valued his Trailblazers and how inspirational they can be.
 He also mentioned the 4th industrial revolution and how “the world is in the midst of a wave of innovation and technology that is radically changing our economies, our societies, and our daily lives”.

 Visiting Facebook HQ

 From this trip I’ve met so many inspirational people, especially women, that have made me so much more inspired to work even harder and that if I do that I really can get anywhere I want.
-Even though at university I’m just one of a handful of women on my Computer Science course right now, it doesn’t have to be like that in the future ??.
+Even though at university I’m just one of a handful of women in my Computer Science course right now, it doesn’t have to be like that in the future ??.

 It’s also made me more open to the idea of helping inspire others.
 During the week I was so honoured that so many women at these companies were willing to take time out of their busy schedules to take us around their offices and talk to us about their jobs and their path to success.

 The only reason I was able to enter this competition was because of the Student to Stemette programme run by Stemettes.
-I signed up by chance, I was looking for summer work experience opportunities in my first year at university and came across the page, thought it sounded interesting so i signed up and I’m so glad I did.
-From the first meeting with my Sherpa (shout out to Neha who works in Deutsche Bank in Birmingham whoop whoop ??) she taught me things about the world of work that I just couldn’t learn at university.
-She shared stories of her time working at the bank and also her beginnings as a electronics student.
+I signed up by chance, I was looking for summer work experience opportunities in my first year at university and came across the page, thought it sounded interesting so I signed up and I’m so glad I did.
+From the first meeting with my Sherpa (shout out to Neha who works at Deutsche Bank in Birmingham whoop whoop ??) she taught me things about the world of work that I just couldn’t learn at university.
+She shared stories of her time working at the bank and also her beginnings as an electronics student.

-If you live in or near Birmingham or London you should absolutely sign up for the scheme- there’s literally nothing to lose!
+If you live in or near Birmingham or London you should sign up for the scheme- there’s nothing to lose!
 You get to attend meetings with your assigned Sherpa (the mentor), you get free swag, amazing advice about working within the STEM industry and sometimes even work experience opportunities with Stemettes who organise all kinds of events all over the country!